Skip to content

 …use those frameworks’ islands. mountly mounts widgets after the page is interactive; it doesn’t take over server-rendered HTML.

-mountly is a runtime + integration patterns.
+mountly is an on-demand component runtime.
 It is not:

 • A team-routing layer.